Bridge faces up to the next challenge

 If this is correct it seems inevitable that table money will have to rise.
 There will be howls of protest and the odd regular may not appear for a couple of weeks.
 But pause for a moment to reflect on what value for money club bridge is.
 The game still costs next to nothing; it can even be argued that it’s so cheap that it undervalues the game.
 Playing online isn’t expensive either.

-For the average club player bridge costs next to nothing; it’s so cheap that it undervalues the game.
-Playing online wasn’t expensive either.
 Sadly bridge has been in decline for a generation or more.
-Playing cards is no longer a major component of our social lives, millennials sneer at the game as if it were something the cat brought in and serious enthusiasts like me have got older.
+Playing cards is no longer a major component of our social lives, millennials sneer at the game as if it were something the cat brought in and enthusiasts like me have got older.

 Learning the basics

-Please note that I didn’t learn to play the game, just grasp the basics.
+I didn’t learn to play the game at these sessions, but I picked up the basics.
 My grandfather didn’t have much card sense, his three sons did, but their bidding was so appalling and the hand evaluation so misguided that they were forever finagling their way out of disastrous contracts.

 Author Ian Fleming was a member of the Portman Club, where the famous card scene from the 1955 novel Moonraker takes place, but he borrowed the deal from Ely Culbertson, the American writer who helped popularise bridge in the 1930s and 1940s.